James McCabe (tennis): 2022–23

 In January 2022, he was rewarded for strong finish to the 2021 season with a main draw wildcard into his first ATP Challenger in Bendigo as well as a qualifying wildcard into the 2022 Australian Open.
 McCabe was also rewarded with a main draw wildcard entry into the doubles draw and partnered Alex Bolt.
 The pair were defeated in the first round by eventual champions Nick Kyrgios and Thanasi Kokkinakis.

 McCabe won his first professional tournament in February 2022 when he defeated Dane Sweeny in the final of the ITF Futures tournament in Canberra and followed it up the a second Futures title the following month in Bendigo.

 He spent the 2022 season playing on the ITF Futures and ATP Challenger circuits and was able to improve his singles ranking to No. 405 in 2022 and No. 272 in 2023.

-2024–25: ATP and major debuts and first win, top 250
+2024–26: ATP, Grand Slam debuts and first win, top 200

 In January 2024, it was announced McCabe was awarded a wildcard for the 2024 Australian Open main draw singles event making his Grand Slam debut.

 He entered the main draw of the 2024 Adelaide International as a lucky loser, making his ATP debut.
 He also entered the main draw of the 2024 Hangzhou Open as a lucky loser.

-Ranked No. 258, McCabe was awarded a consecutive main draw wildcard at the 2025 Australian Open where he recorded his first Grand Slam win in straight sets over qualifier Martin Landaluce.
+Ranked No. 258, McCabe was awarded a consecutive main draw wildcard at the 2025 Australian Open where he recorded his first Grand Slam win in straight sets over qualifier Martín Landaluce.

 At his Wimbledon qualifying debut, he won three matches including a victory over world No. 107 Tomás Barrios Vera to achieve his first Wimbledon main draw entry.